lmccalman/dotfiles/README.md

 # dotfiles
 Current dotfiles on my linux machines

-I use adapta.
+I use adwaita-dark.
-Font for desktop is roboto.
+Font for desktop is cantarell.
 Breeze snow cursor theme from KDE

 clight with geoclue2 for brightness of screen